House Republicans reject Jim Jordan a third time for the speaker's gavel as opposition deepens

 McCarthy said of Jordan, “He is straightforward, honest and reliable.”

-Democrats nominated Leader Hakeem Jeffries, with Rep. Katherine Clark calling Jordan, who refused to certify the 2020 election, “a threat to democracy.”
+Democrats nominated Leader Hakeem Jeffries, with Rep. Katherine Clark calling Jordan, who refused to certify the 2020 presidential election results, “a threat to democracy.”

 "We need a speaker worthy of wielding the gavel," she said.